Quantum spatial best-arm identification via quantum walks: Example for complete graphs

-We first consider the case where the search space $G$ is a complete graph with self-loops.
+This section presents an example of QSBAI on complete graphs with self loops.
+Complete graphs have directed edges between all the pairs, including the cases both entries are the same.
+It indicates that the case is essentially equivalent to the one without any spatial constraint.
+That is, it is desired that the performance of QSBAI is what corresponds to the one of the original QBAI algorithm~\cite{casale2020quantum}.

 The complete graph $K_V^\circ = (V,\,V^2)$ for a given set $V$ contains connections between every pair of vertices, allowing a vertex to be connected to itself.
 Equivalently, the adjacency matrix $M_{K_V^\circ}$ of the complete graph is the $|V|\times |V|$ all-ones matrix $J_{|V|}$.

 Now, let us consider the adjacency matrix of the executive graph $\widetilde{K}_{V}^\circ = K_{V}^\circ\times K_\Sigma^\circ$.
 It is known that the adjacency matrix of a graph described by the direct product of two graphs can be represented as the tensor product of the adjacency matrices of the two.
 In this case, the adjacency matrix $M_{\widetilde{K}_{V}^\circ}$ becomes